jrcarter/Ada_GUI/README.md

 gnatmake -m -j0 -gnatan -gnato2 -O2 -fstack-check Test/show_all.adb

 If you keep the Ada-GUI source files in a single directory, including the Simple Components source files, and have the compiler put the object and .ali files in that directory, then you need only add -I/path/to/Ada_GUI/ to your program's gnatmake command to use Ada_GUI.

-## Compiler Errors

-Note that GNAT 12[.1] and 13[.1] have an error that prevents it from compiling GNAT.Sockets.Server.
-Remaining with GNAT 11 is recommended until this error is corrected.
-Those who prefer to work around the error rather than wait for a correct compiler can replace `'Unchecked_Access` with `'Unrestriced_Access` on the offending line.